Brightify/Cuckoo/README.md

 We recommend using the non-mutating method for enabling default implementation unless you need to track the changes for consistency within your code.

 ##### Chain stubbing
 It is possible to chain stubbing.
-This is useful if you need to set different behavior for multiple calls in order.
-The last behavior will last for all other calls.
-Syntax goes like this:
+This is useful for when you need to define different behavior for multiple calls in order.
+The last behavior will be used for all calls after that.
+The syntax goes like this:

 ```Swift
 when(stub.readWriteProperty.get).thenReturn(10).thenReturn(20)